-B.7 Outsourcing
+B.7.
+Outsourcing

-B.7.1.
-Description of the outsourcing policy and information on any critical functions that have been outsourced, including the jurisdiction in which service providers are located

-The Company is obliged to establish, implement and maintain effective and transparent systems and controls appropriate to its business.
-The purpose of the Outsourcing Policy is to establish processes related to outsourcing arrangements and effective reporting and monitoring arrangements of outsourced activities and functions.
+B.7.1 Description of the outsourcing policy and information on any central functions that have been outsourced, including the jurisdiction in which the service providers are located establish processes related to outsourcing arrangements and effective reporting and monitoring arrangements of outsourced activities and functions.
 In addition, the Outsourcing Policy exists to ensure that the Company takes into account the impact of outsourcing on its business and formally considers the additional risks associated with its outsourcing arrangements.
 The Outsourcing Policy enables the Company to mitigate the risk inherent with such outsourcing arrangements and control the outsourced functions.